eminos/eminos-instagram-feed/README.md

 `<div id="instagram-feed"></div>`

 Use the "Insert custom code" if you're adding it to a Koken page.

+Feel free to change the styling with custom CSS in Koken.

 ## Development